Bobby Witt Jr. Preview, Player Props: Royals vs. Tigers

 Bobby Witt Jr. At The Plate

-- Among qualifying hitters in MLB play, he ranks 35th in batting average, 99th in on-base percentage, and 26th in slugging.
+- Among the qualifying batters in MLB action, he ranks 29th in batting average, 91st in on-base percentage, and 24th in slugging.

+- Witt Jr. has reached base via a hit in 103 games this year (of 153 played), and had multiple hits in 50 of those games.

+- He has hit a home run in 28 games this season (18.3%), leaving the park in 4.3% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.